Winter is coming...learn about the effects of deicing chemicals on interlocking concrete pavers.

 Ice that may form and expand inside the paver can cause stresses that may lead to degradation.
 Deicing materials mixed with the ice can increase the damage potential.
 Properly manufactured concrete pavers, however, are very durable and resistant to degradation because the high density of a paver limits deicing material from entering.
 In addition, a high cement content helps a paver resist damage from the stress of expanding ice.
 Research and experience have highlighted factors affecting the winter durability of concrete pavers, including the utilization of:

 - Aggregates with low absorption that will not degrade when subject to freezing and thawing and deicing materials;

-- Proper aggregate gradation that allows for high density compaction;
+- Proper aggregate gradation that allows for high density when compacted during manufacturing;

 - Sufficient cement paste to coat the aggregate and reduce capillary pores; and

 - Sufficient compaction during manufacturing to ensure maximum density and uniformity.

 Units manufactured with these characteristics typically yield a high density, low absorption, high compressive strength, resulting in a durable paver.